-CBSE Class 10 Science Exam 2021: Check Quick Revision Notes for Chapter 1 Chemical Reactions and Equations (Based on Revised Syllabus)
+CBSE Class 10 Science Revision Notes for Chapter 1 Chemical Reactions and Equations

 Check CBSE Class 10 Science notes for Chapter 1 - Chemical Reactions and Equations.
 These notes are prepared for the purpose of quick revision before the exam.

-CBSE Class 10 Science paper under the upcoming Board Exam 2021 is scheduled to be conducted on 15th May (Saturday).
-We are presenting here the chapter notes for Class 10 Science Chapter 1.
-These notes are entirely according to the revised and reduced CBSE syllabus of class 10 Science.
-Check these chapter notes for quick revision before the paper.
+CBSE Class 10 Science Notes for Chapter 1 Chemical Reactions and Equations are available here.
+These notes are entirely according to the latest CBSE syllabus of class 10 Science.
+Check these chapter notes for a quick revision of the chapter.
 Students can also try the questions given at the end of the notes for self-assessment.

 Revision Notes for CBSE Class 10 Science Notes for Chapter 1 Chemical Reactions and Equations:

 Chemical reactions: A chemical reaction is a process in which new substances (products) with different properties are formed as a result of the breaking of bonds in reactants.

 Chemical equation: A chemical equation is a symbolic representation of a chemical reaction where the reactants and the products are shown by their symbols or formulas.

 Balanced chemical equation:

 The chemical equation in which the number of atoms of each element in the reactants side is equal to that of the products side is called a balanced chemical equation.